 A habit is a simple form of learning that helps create a change in behaviour through practice and experience.
 Whether good or bad, habits play a crucial role in shaping our choices and external behaviours.

 Habit formation is the process by which behaviours become automatic, often without a person intending to acquire them.
-However, they can also be deliberately cultivated—or eliminated—to better suit one’s personal goals.
+However, they can also be deliberately cultivated or eliminated to better suit one’s personal goals.

 Habits are built through learning and repetition.
 Over time, thoughts of the behaviour and the behaviour itself are likely to be triggered by cues.